New Limits for Existence of Transverse Zero Sound in Fermi Liquid 3He: Results

 \section{Results}

-We first performed experiments in the superfluid (SF) state to characterize the quality of the cavities and calibrate $\alpha$ sensitivity.
-The figure of merit for how sensitive a cavity is to detecting TZS is amplitude attenuation factor for a round trip across the cavity, $\delta \mathcal{A} = e^{-\alpha 2D}$ ($D$ is the cavity size).
+We first consider experiments in the superfluid to characterize the quality of the cavities and calibrate sensitivity in measurement of attenuation.
 The amplitude of the interference fringes is proportional $\delta \mathcal{A}$.
 If the amplitude of interference can be determined for a known value of $\alpha$, then it can be used to estimate the cavities detection sensitivity to highly attenuated signals.
 From past experiments, the smallest $\delta \mathcal{A}$ detected was $\sim$ 0.03 \cite{dav.08d}.
-There is not an exact mapping to TZS in the Fermi liquid since there is expected to be far fewer fringes making it harder to distinguish the interference pattern from the background shift in the impedance.
-Nonetheless, the amplitude of the interference fringes can still be a good metric for comparison.

-Transverse zero sound (TZS) is rather well understood in the superfluid state both experimentally and theoretically.
-There is some disagreement between the two for the attenuation since the theory does not factor in surface Andreev bound states (SABS) that \cite{dav.08d} contribute to attenuation.
-Without SABS, $\alpha$ is expected to decrease to close to 0 at T = 0 for $M_{2^-}<\omega<2\Delta$ (there is expected to be finite attenuation of sound even at T=0 from spontaneous emission due to vacuum fluctuations), where $M_{2^{-}}$ is the energy for the imaginary squashing mode in the B-phase.
-However, it was observed that $\alpha$ saturates around 400 to 500 cm$^{-1}$, independent of pressure.
-There is no observed decrease in $\alpha$ below 0.5 $T_c$.
-This actually provides a good reference point for our experiments here.
-By cooling to around 0.5 $T_c$ and performing a pressure sweep, one can obtain the approximate expected amplitude of the interference fringe for TZS propagating with 500 cm$^{-1}$ of attenuation.
-This will allow us to put bounds upon $\alpha$ in the Fermi liquid (FL) state.
+However, this estimate does not include surface Andreev bound states that contribute to attenuation \cite{dav.08d} .
+Otherwise, $\alpha$ is expected to decrease to zero at T = 0, and there could be attenuation from spontaneous emission due to vacuum fluctuations.
+We found that $\alpha$ saturates around 400 to 500 cm$^{-1}$, independent of pressure\cite{dav.08d}, and there is no observed decrease in $\alpha$ below 0.5 $T_c$ which provides a good background reference for the present work.
+By cooling to $\sim$\, 0.5 $T_c$ and performing a pressure sweep, one can obtain the expected amplitude of the interference fringe for transverse sound in the superfluid propagating with 500 cm$^{-1}$ of attenuation, where $T_c$ is the superfluid transition temperature.
+This provides a quantitative reference for the background to the attenuation measurements in the Fermi liquid.